-Business entities need the attestation report by an auditor on data or information related to specific matter in order to comply with the requirements of regulatory or organizational authorities, carry on certain business activity, or obtain a license, and meet other business requirements.
+Business entities need the attestation report by an auditor on data or information related to a specific matter in order to comply with the requirements of regulatory or organizational authorities, carry on certain business activities, obtain a license, and meet other business requirements.

 What is the definition of attestation engagements?

 The American Institute of Certified Public Accountants defines the attestation engagements – according to the Statement on Standards for Attestation Engagements No. 18 (SSAE 18) – as an examination, review, or agreed-upon procedures engagement performed under the attestation standards related to subject matter or an assertion that is the responsibility of another party.
 Examples of subject matters covered under the attestation engagements include: